Tesco Valentine’s Day dine-in meal deal 2025 – here’s what’s on the menu

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

 There’s a lot to love about Valentine’s Day dine-in deals.
-Three courses, drinks and a discount (plus, very little washing up), supermarket’s are offering a cost-effective, hassle-free way to spoil your loved ones, whether you're serving up a feast for date night or sharing dinner with friends.
+With three courses, drinks and a discount (plus, very little washing up), supermarket’s are offering a cost-effective, hassle-free way to spoil your loved ones, whether you're serving up a feast for date night or sharing dinner with friends.

 When is Tesco’s Valentine’s Day dine-in deal available?

 Don’t want to wait until 14 February to get a good deal?
 You don’t have to.
-Many supermarkets are launching their offers in advance, including Tesco, which will offer its Valentine’s deal in stores and online from 10 February.
+Supermarkets have already launched their offers, including Tesco, which began its Valentine’s deal in stores and online on 10 February.
 Love waits for no one, after all.

 What’s on offer?